nens/threedi-docs/source/h_control_structures.rst

 .. _control:

-Control Structures
+Control structures
 ==================

-Within schematizations, parameters of hydraulic structures can autonomously adapt during simulations, functioning as control structures.
-Users can establish flow variable thresholds at specific calculation nodes within the schematization.
+Within schematisations, parameters of hydraulic structures can autonomously adapt during simulations, functioning as control structures.
+Users can establish flow variable thresholds at specific calculation nodes within the schematisation.
 These thresholds, when exceeded, trigger adjustments to corresponding hydraulic structure parameters in accordance with predefined criteria.
 Alternatively, an alternative method of parameter adjustment involves the implementation of time-based modifications.

 For example, a weir within a schematisation can reduce its crest level when a certain water level is reached at an upstream measurement location.
 This simulates the behavior of a controllable weir, as shown in the figure below.